stephtowch/stephtowch.github.io/content/post/2026-09-P1/index.md

 I am looking forward to the next stage of the PhD and to seeing where these research connections lead.
 Hopefully, I will be back at ICBA for the 12th International Conference on Behavioral Addictions in Banff in 2027.

-You can follow me on LinkedIn for updates on my PhD

 Follow me on **[LinkedIn](https://www.linkedin.com/)** for updates on my PhD research on work, wellbeing, and mental health.

 ---